-The rules will restrict Housing Benefit to allow for one bedroom for:
+The following rules are used in the Spare Bedroom Tax to allow one bedroom for:

-- Two children of the same sex under 16
+- Two children of the same gender under 16 are expected to share

 - Any other child (other than a foster child or child whose main home is elsewhere)

-- A non-resident carer (or group of carers) providing overnight care to the tenant their partner a child or other non-dependant adult, where this is considered to be required'
+- A non-resident carer providing overnight care to the tenant, their partner, a child or other non-dependent adult

 - An adult child who is in the Armed Forces, including the Reserve Forces, but who continues to live with parents (note: they are treated as continuing to live at home, even when deployed on operations)

-- Approved foster carers (and formal kinship carers in Scotland) so long as they have fostered a child, or become an approved foster carer in the last 12 months
+- Approved foster carers so long as they have fostered a child, or become an approved foster carer in the last 12 months

-Where households are seen to be under-occupying because they have 'spare' bedrooms according to the rules, they will see a reduction in their Housing Benefit.
-Their 'eligible rent' (the figure used to calculate Housing Benefit) will be reduced by:
+Where households are seen to be under-occupying because they have spare bedrooms according to the rules, they will see a reduction in their Housing Benefit or housing element of Universal Credit.
+Their ‘eligible rent’ (the figure used to calculate benefit) will be reduced by: